pixeltraits/pixelrest/README.md

 `npm install --save pixelrest` <br><br>
 Generate a project pixelrest : <br>
 `pixelrest-new` <br><br>
-Set your node projet in ES module mode, add following property to your json file :<br>
+Set your node projet in ES module mode, add following property to your package.json file :<br>
 `"type": "module"`<br><br>
 You should make a mysql/mariadb database(InnoDB)<br><br>
 Create file secret.js in `app/config` with your mysql server and database credentials.<br>